 Stephen Spargo AM is a former long serving partner of Allens, a leading Australian law firm and former President of Golf Victoria.
 He has extensive experience in golf and is a former captain of Commonwealth Golf Club.
-Other positions he has held include Chairman of The Royal Agricultural Society of Victoria Limited and Vice-President of the Melbourne Cricket Club.
-He is currently a director of The Florey Institute of Neuroscience and Mental Health, Australia-Japan Innovation Fund, Cormack Foundation Pty Ltd and is Chair of the Victorian Golf Foundation.
+Other positions he has held include former Chairman of The Royal Agricultural Society of Victoria Limited, Vice-President of the Melbourne Cricket Club and he was a former director of The Florey Institute of Neuroscience and Mental Health, and Australia-Japan Innovation Fund.
+He is currently a director of Cormack Foundation Pty Ltd and is Chair of the Victorian Golf Foundation and Commonwealth Golf Club Foundation.